EHC-33™ significantly reduces grease buildup in collection systems

 After you have used EHC-33™ for several weeks and you want to clean the walls of the lift station, just hose it down.
 The grease will fall right off.

-Whether you are treating lift stations or sewer lines, it is best to apply EHC-33™ at least one or two manholes upstream.
+Whether you are treating lift stations or sewer lines, it is best to apply EHC-33™ to at least one or two manholes upstream.
 Always choose a spot with safety in mind.

 EHC-33™ is simple to use, cost-effective, safe and we are always there to help you.